 - Advanced French grammar can be difficult, but many argue it is not as difficult as Spanish.

-- Spanish is the second most spoken language in the world and in the United States.
-The United States has the second largest Spanish speaking population in the world.
-(Mexico is first.)
+- Spanish is the second most spoken language in the world and in the USA.
+The USA has the second largest Spanish speaking population in the world.

-- There are many opportunities to learn and practice Spanish in the United States and abroad.
-Spanish is the official language of 21 countries.
+- Spanish is the official language of 21 countries.

 - Spanish is a Category 1 language, meaning it’s one of the easiest to learn for speakers of English (FSI Categories).